 - Dependent child care.

-- Travel to professional meetings, conferences, or seminars, as long as it does not exceed 10% of the grant.
+- Travel to professional meetings, conferences, or seminars that does not exceed 10% of the grant total.

 Except where expressly stated otherwise, Career Development Grants are NOT available for: